 LIBRE’s POV on Healthcare

-Hispanics know that despite a lot of activity in Washington in recent years, it’s still hard to afford quality health care and health insurance.
-According to Gallup, the percentage of uninsured Hispanics is nearly four times greater than the percentage of Non-Hispanic white Americans.
-And more than one-quarter of Hispanics went without a health care visit over the course of a year, according to the Kaiser Family Foundation.
-Twenty-two percent of Hispanics went without care over the course of a year due to cost.
-That’s a sad situation.
+Despite a lot of activity in Washington in recent years, it’s still hard to afford quality health care and health insurance.
+Access to care is still cost-prohibitive for many Americans, especially the Hispanic community.
 Simply put, health care remains an important challenge – despite the implementation of the Affordable Care Act (or Obamacare), and despite massive federal spending on health insurance programs.

 Americans should be able to receive the care they need, when they need it, at competitive prices.
 Out-of-pocket costs should not be a prohibitive barrier to receiving medical care and maintaining a healthy well-being.